How to Repair My Alarm: A Troubleshooting Guide

 Making the wrong call can lead to more frustration or, worse, leave your property vulnerable.
 A botched DIY fix could void your warranty or cause bigger problems down the line.
 On the other hand, you don’t want to pay for a technician just to have them flip a circuit breaker.
 Let’s walk through some basic troubleshooting you can do on your own and then cover the clear signals that it’s time to let an expert take over.

-Simple Fixes You Can Try Yourself
+Simple Alarm Fixes You Can Try First

 Before you pick up the phone, run through this quick checklist.
 These simple steps solve many of the most common security system issues and could save you a service fee.